scruffyfox/X-Library/readme.md

 ** Don't forget to watch the project as it's always changing! **

+NOTE
+====
+The location of the documentation has changed.
+See: Documentation.

 Installation
 ------------
 NOTE: The library requires your project to be 2.2 + Google APIs or higher.
 If you do not want to use the Google APIs, delete XUIMapOverlay.java.